 St Magdalene saw a nominal profit of £30.
 I thought that would have been a better investment.
-I was however, pleased with £1050 for a 1965 Strathisla – fair enough.
+I was, however, pleased with £1050 for a 1965 Strathisla – fair enough.
 It was a good call deciding to forgo a half-hearted idea of a spring break to buy it in the first place.

 My 1980 25yo Talisker performed well, the Teaninch’s and a First Cask #7351 1976 Tomintoul, ok.
 On the other side of the pond, my Thomas H Handy [WLP#1] saw a fabulous return of £480 as did the 10yo Old Rip Van Winkle that followed suit at £440.
 Great young whiskeys, but again, be my guest.
-Both Waterford’s – my first ever flip! – saw minimal returns.
-Waterford’s whisky has not enjoyed the secondary market frenzy as juice from other new distillery’s have.
+Both Waterford’s – my first ever genuine flip! – saw minimal returns.
+Waterford’s whisky has not enjoyed the secondary market frenzy as juice from another new distillery’s have.

 And finally, the Yamazaki Sherry Cask I bought from Drinksfinder in December 2013 for £93 after trying it at a gig one night, was the large cherry on a big fat cake, going for a ridiculous £4300.

 Given the ‘winding down’ period started at 19:30, exhaustingly, the auction eventually finishes at 23:36.
-Before fees, my lots have achieved a ‘kerching’ of £58,714.
+Before fees/my lots have achieved a ‘kerching’ of £58,714.
 That’s some reward for letting go!

 You may imagine that I grabbed one very large and special celebratory dram after that, but since that bottle of red in Harris [WLP#15], I stayed completely ‘dry’ for the next five weeks, enjoying whisky and some wine just three times in seven weeks.
-I’m not expecting my sobriety last – I miss that amber nectar – but until then, I feel great.
-I sleep better, my energy levels are buoyant, my skin and hair is vibrant, my eye-sight is sharper, I’m not experiencing wild emotional ups & downs, sciatic aches & pains have vanished,….
+I’m not expecting my sobriety to last – I miss that amber nectar – but until then, I feel great.
+I sleep better, my energy levels are buoyant, my skin and hair is vibrant, my eye-sight is sharper, I’m not experiencing wild emotional ups & downs, and sciatic aches & pains have vanished,….
 You don’t give up alcohol, you gain well-being in abundance.

 In light of my inability/reluctance to tolerate/persist with the new WordPress Block Editor since returning home, as well as the time and effort it costs, I’m strongly considering hanging up/letting go of this blog.
 I’ll probably change my mind once I get my head around the new WordPress changes, but pondering this option is all part of the letting go programme I’m now very much committed to.
-Looking back on this now on the 2nd January 2021, I cannot say I’m any more enamoured with the Block Editor as I was six months ago – still enduring lost content and corrupted scripts [no, the revisions option still doesn’t work, pictures won’t align] – but I’ve still plenty of whisky journeying to share, however.
+Looking back on this now on the 2nd January 2021, I cannot say I’m any more enamoured with the Block Editor than I was six months ago – still enduring lost content and corrupted scripts [no, the revisions option still doesn’t work, pictures won’t align] – but I’ve still plenty of whisky journeying to share, however.
 Furthermore, I’ve still over 120 full bottles of whisky and 1500 miniatures, so a second auction consignment is planned for 2021.
 For now, watch this space.
 Letting Go, part #17 will be along shortly.